-F "0" Represents failure and signifies that the work was either (1) completed but at a level of achievement that is not worthy of credit or (2) was not completed and there was no agreement between the instructor and the student that the student would be awarded an I (see Section D).
+"0" Represents failure and signifies that the work was either (1) completed but at a level of achievement that is not worthy of credit or (2) was not completed and there was no agreement between the instructor and the student that the student would be awarded an I (see Section D).
 The F carries 0 grade points and the credits for the course do not count toward any academic degree program.
 The credit hours for the course will count in the grade point average.

-N Represents no credit and signifies that the work was either (1) completed but at a level of achievement that is not worthy of credit or (2) was not completed and there was no agreement between the instructor and the student that the student would be awarded an I (see Section C).
-The N carries no grade points and the credits for the course do not count toward any academic degree program.
-The credit hours for the course do not count in the grade point average.
+Represents no credit and signifies that the work was either (1) completed but at a level of achievement that is not worthy of credit or (2) was not completed and there was no agreement between the instructor and the student that the student would be awarded an I (see Section C).
+The N carries no grade points and the credits for the course do not count a.
+Scholastic dishonesty.
+Scholastic dishonesty in any portion of the academic work for a course will be grounds for awarding a grade of F or N for the entire course, at the discretion of the instructor.
+This provision allows instructors to award an F or an N to a student when scholastic dishonesty is discovered; it does not require an instructor to do so.
+Students who enroll for a course on the A-F grading system will receive an F if such grade is warranted; students who enroll for a course on the S-N system will receive an N if such grade is warranted.
+(See Board of Regents Policy: Student Conduct Code for a definition of scholastic dishonesty.)